SoyGema/Startcraft_pysc2_minigames/README.md

 For executing Starcraft mini-games you need to have :

 * Starcraft installed in your computer
-* Install pysc2 library following the instructions in https://github.com/deepmind/pysc2
+* Install pysc2 library following the instructions in [the official repository](https://github.com/deepmind/pysc2)
 * Clone/Download this repository and put ForceField map on map folder
 * Add ForceField.SC2Map file to Maps file in Starcraft 2, usually in Applications>Starcraft2>Maps>minigames
 * Execute the agent from your console typing :